 Content marketing is a type of marketing that involves the creation and sharing of various online material, such as videos, blogs, and social media posts to promote a brand and attract and retain a clearly-defined audience.
 Healthcare content marketing can help medical providers build authority in their field, which is why it’s such an important part of healthcare public relations and medical marketing in general.

 Healthcare content marketing may involve anything from health tips to blog posts on relevant health conditions to “meet the doctor” interviews to patient testimonials and personal stories.
 The opportunities are virtually endless.

 Regardless of which healthcare marketing ideas you decide to incorporate in your healthcare marketing strategy, you should always track its performance with your preferred analytics software solution, such as Google Analytics.
 Hard metrics, such as revenue, cost per lead, website traffic, landing page conversion rates, or return on investment are always better indicators that something works than your marketing intuition.

 Healthcare Marketing Trends 2020

-- Digital first: It probably doesn’t come as a surprise that digital marketing channels will continue to dominate healthcare marketing in 2020.
-Potential patients will be reading online reviews, visiting social media profiles, and consuming many different forms of content.
+It probably doesn’t come as a surprise that digital marketing channels continue to dominate healthcare marketing in 2020.
+Potential patients are reading online reviews, visiting social media profiles, and consuming many different forms of content.